 He is adaptable, friendly, and affectionate, and will do well in most home types as long as he is given a walk and allowed to run.

-However, keep in mind that the Lurcher is fast, so if you’re looking for a dog you can let run free at the dog park or take off his leash during a hike, the Lurcher may not be the dog for you.
+However, keep in mind that these dogs are fast, so if you’re looking for a dog you can let run free at the dog park or take off his leash during a hike, the Lurcher dog may not be the one for you.

 Lurchers are part sighthound, bred to take off after smaller prey.

 This means if they see a rabbit or a squirrel, forget it!
-A Lurcher will take off running after it and chances are you will not be able to catch him!
+They will take off running after it and chances are you will not be able to catch him!

 There are many Lurcher dogs who need to be rescued.
 Many of these puppies are the result of accidental matings.

-If you have your sights set on a Lurcher rescue, keep in mind that adoption fees are typically around $50 to $100.
+If you have your sights set on a rescue dog, keep in mind that adoption fees are typically around $50 to $100.